RESEARCH AREAS

 Kingsbury et al. Cortical representations of conspecific sex shape social behavior Neuron 2020

-Sexually dimorphic control of social behavior
+Sexually dimorphic control of parental behavior

 Chen et al. Sexually dimorphic control of parenting behavior by the medial amygdala.
 Cell 2019